wilsonmar/oss-perf/README.md

 ### Sequence of adoption</a>
 The technical relationships above provide the basis for the sequence of work necessary to adopt the approach.

-   Not covered in this repo are implementation details such the customized communications, spreadsheets, project plans, and proprietary tutorial materials which enterprises pay for (thus fund development of this approach).
+   Not covered in this repo are implementation details such as the customized communications, spreadsheets, project plans, and on-site tutorial materials which enterprises pay for (thus fund development of this approach).